Question 1

 Which pair of quantities are physical quantities?

-A. Ampere is a unit of electric current
+A. Incorrect: Ampere is unit of electric current.

 Question 9